peurKe/auto_ZONA_translator/README.md

 ## Wait for the translation ending, if installation succeed then this message will appears.
 ```
     To play with this translation:
-        1. Just launch 'Z.O.N.A' game from Steam as usual.
+        1. Just launch your game from Steam as usual.
-        2. Be sure to select 'Ukrainian/Russian' language in 'Z.O.N.A' game's settings.
+        2. Be sure to select 'Ukrainian/Russian' language in your game's settings.

     /!\ Over the next few days:
-        If 'Z.O.N.A' no longer launches correctly or if a new update has been made by AGaming+
+        If your translated game no longer launches correctly or if a new update has been made by AGaming+
         You will need to run this script again to update the translation.

     Press Enter to exit...